XDpartypooper/TeamSprintProject/README.md

 added reviewer GUI for papers allocated( able to view the papers allocated to you ) able to edit work load
 -Roy 30/10/22

+Added search function for Authors to search their papers-Roy 1/11/22